Frequently Asked Questions about COVID-19

 A patient who screens positive or is in self isolation should have someone from outside of their household to pick up their medications or the pharmacy should arrange for the delivery of medications.

 Health Canada’s policy position Transportation of Controlled Substances in Canada permits pharmacists to transport controlled substances to patients with an appropriate prescription.
-During COVID-19 the The Office of Controlled Substances has issued a short-term subsection 56(1) exemption from the Controlled Drugs and Substances Act (Health Canada, March 23, 2020).
-Subject to the laws and regulations of the province in which the pharmacist is entitled to practice, this exemption will authorizes pharmacists to:
+During COVID-19, the Office of Controlled Substances has issued a short-term subsection 56(1) exemption from the Controlled Drugs and Substances Act (Health Canada, 2020).
+Subject to the laws and regulations of the province in which the pharmacist is entitled to practice, this exemption will authorize pharmacists to:

 - Prescribe, sell, or provide controlled substances in limited circumstances;

 - Transfer prescriptions for controlled substances.

 In Ontario, a pharmacy owner or designated manager should determine the most appropriate process, considering the particulars of the medication with respect to security and storage and articulate this process to the pharmacy team.
 For further guidance please review Ontario Pharmacy Association’s Pharmacist’s Role in Managing Opioid Use Disorder’s during COVID-19

-For professionals in the healthcare sector that work with people who use substances there are unique considerations due to the COVID-19 public health emergency.
+For professionals in the healthcare sector that work with people who use substances, there are unique considerations due to the COVID-19 pandemic.
 Some of these include:

 - Potential medication shortages,